What are the Health Risks to Foundry Workers?

 Health hazards are properties of a chemical that can potentially cause adverse health effects.
 Exposure occurs by inhaling, skin contact or ingesting the chemical.

-Just like other work environments, slips, trips and falls are likely to happen, causing permanent injury, pain, strains or sprains.
+Just like in other work environments, slips, trips, and falls are likely to happen, causing permanent injury, pain, strains or sprains.
 Machinery and equipment in the foundry can cause physical injuries and health effects too.
-These are caused by entanglement or crushing, vibration or noise.
+These are caused by entanglement or crushing, vibration, or noise.

 Elliotts has a wide range of both primary and secondary layer protective clothing.
 Each of our products are designed to the highest of standards and there is something suitable for everyone.